-‘Fuller House’ Producers Want To “Protect” Child Actors From Lori Loughlin Arrest
+‘Fuller House’ Producers Want To Protect Child Actors From Lori Loughlin Arrest

-Lori Loughlin’s future status on hit Netflix show Fuller House remains unknown, as the sitcom’s cast and crew are forced to deal with the aftermath of her arrest, reports People.
+Lori Loughlin’s future status on the hit Netflix show, Fuller House, remains unknown, as the sitcom’s cast and crew are forced to deal with the aftermath of her arrest, reports People.

 A source close to production has said the producers of the show are worried about the young cast members.